akashkmr27089/database/readme.md

 # Task
 Create Basic CRUD operation (Done)
-Create Batch and incremental flush Basic Structure (Done) Crate Machanism for writing data to file --> Secodary Storage Make serach more capable --> implement trie algorithm for searching a key
+Create Batch and incremental flush Basic Structure (Done) Crate Machanism for writing data to file --> Secodary Storage (Done) Load and upload data from secondary storage to main memory and vice versa (Done) Make serach more capable --> implement trie algorithm for searching a key

 1. Create a basic structure to store data in structure and store it as a file
 2. A parser to understand the file and reach to a specific part of the file
 3. For starter work on key value pair.
 This will be synced directly